 But if I’ve arrived at a campsite a bit late and I’m just struggling to see where I threw my tent in the back of my truck, my Goal Zero Crush Light Lantern always comes in handy.

-I love this lantern because it collapses down and I can just place it on the dash of my truck during the day.
+I love this solar camping lantern as part of my truck camper accessories list because it collapses down and I can just place it on the dash of my truck during the day.
 It charges up (as long as there’s ample sunlight during that day) while I’m driving and it’s ready for me to use as a campsite lantern when I pull over for the evening.

 Plus, it has a handle on top that makes it easy to hang from the center of my tent with a carabiner if I want to crawl in early and read or journal before laying my head down for the evening.